-Memorable Manitobans: Robert Brodie Anderson (1875-?)
+Memorable Manitobans: Robert Brodie Anderson (1875-1844)

 He was educated at the Winnipeg Collegiate Institute then, in 1897, he entered St. John’s College then began the study of medicine, graduating in 1903 from the Manitoba Medical College.
 He practiced at Moose Jaw, Saskatchewan for three months then did postgraduate work at the University of Edinburgh in Scotland.
 Returning to Manitoba, he investigated medical conditions on Indian reserves around Lake Winnipeg on behalf of the federal government.

-On 12 October 1910, he married Margaret E. Ness (?-?) of Howick, Quebec.
+On 12 October 1910, he married Margaret Ellen Ness (1883-1968) of Howick, Quebec and they had four children: William Brodie Anderson (1914-1944), Margaret Patricia Anderson (1916-2000, wife of Roberd Norman Killingbeck), Robert N. Anderson (1922-1960), and John Alan Anderson (1923-1965).
 He was a member of the Canadian Medical Society, Winnipeg Medical Society, Masons, Independent Order of Foresters, Woodmen of the World, and Maccabees.

 1901 Canada census, Automated Genealogy.